chrisemunt/mg-dbx-bdb/README.md

        db[2]="Jane Jones"

-### M emulation Mode
+### M Global Storage emulation Mode

-The M database is broadly B-Tree based but includes extra structural elements.
+The **M Global Storage** database is broadly B-Tree based but includes extra structural elements.
 The database is divided up into discrete sections known, in M, as **global variables** or **"globals"** for short.
 You can think of each M **global** as being conceptually similar to a table in a relational database.
 Records in each **global** are identified by a key.
 In the M model, each key can consist of one or many individual key items, giving the dataset the multidimensional characteristics of the M storage model.
 In M, keys are known as **subscripts** and are conceptually similar to a (primary) key in a relational database.

        database[{global variables}, {keys ...}]=value